 San Onofre Nuclear Generating Station (SONGS), California, United States of America

 San Onofre Nuclear Generating Station (SONGS) is a 2,200MW, twin nuclear reactor power station.
-It is located approximately 6.5km south-east of San Clemente in Orange County, in the state of California.
-The plant, operational since 1968, is one of the largest nuclear generating stations in the US and the largest in southern California.
+It is located approximately 6.5km south-east of San Clemente in Orange County, California, US.

-As of July 2012, the plant was out of service.
-Unit 2 was shutdown in January 2012 for planned maintenance and upgrades, while unit 3 was taken out of service in the same month after a leak was discovered in a steam generator tube.
-Unit 1 was permanently shutdown in 1992.
+Unit two was shutdown in January 2012 for planned maintenance and upgrades, while unit three was taken out of service in the same month after a leak was discovered in a steam generator tube.
+Unit one was permanently shutdown in 1992.

-The plant is expected to resume operations only after receiving permission from the Nuclear Regulatory Commission, an independent agency of the US Government.
+The plant was expected to resume operations only after receiving permission from the Nuclear Regulatory Commission, an independent agency of the US Government.
 However, AECOM and EnergySolutions were awarded a contract in December 2016 to decommission the nuclear generating station.

-Southern California Edison (SCE), a subsidiary of Edison International, is the licensee and is responsible for the management and operations of the plant.
-SCE has 78.21% working interest in the project.
+As licensee, Edison International subsidiary SCE is responsible for the management and operations of the plant.
+SCE has a 78.21% working interest in the project.

-San Diego Gas & Electric, a subsidiary of Sempra Energy, and the city of Riverside have an ownership of 20% and 1.79% respectively in the plant.
+Sempra Energy subsidiary San Diego Gas & Electric and the city of Riverside respectively own 20% and 1.79% of the plant.

 History of California's SONGS

-Consent for the installation of unit 1, a three-loop pressurised water reactor from Westinghouse, for the SONGS project was given in 1963.
-Construction commenced in 1964 and unit 1 was put into commercial operation in January 1968.
+Consent for the installation of unit one, a three-loop pressurised water reactor from Westinghouse, for the SONGS project was given in 1963.
+Construction started in 1964 and unit one was put into commercial operation in January 1968.
 It was permanently taken out of service in November 1992.

-Decommissioning of unit 1 was started in 1999 and most of its structures and facilities were removed from the site by 2008.
+Decommissioning of unit one was started in 1999 and most of its structures and facilities were removed from the site by 2008.
 The decommissioning required an investment of $460m.

-Permit for the installation of units 2 and 3 was granted in October 1973.
+Permit for the installation of units two and three was granted in October 1973.
 Construction commenced in 1974 and was accomplished in 1981.

-Unit 2 was brought online in August 1983, while unit 3 started generating electricity in April 1984.
+Unit two was brought online in August 1983, while unit three started generating electricity in April 1984.
 The units required an investment of $4.5bn.